antoineeripret/antoineeripret.github.io/_posts/2020-05-15-seo-benchmark-at-scale.md

 ---
 layout: post
-url: seo-benchmark-at-scale
+permalink: seo-benchmark-at-scale
-title: How to perform a SEO Benchmark at scale
+title: How to perform a SEO benchmark at scale
 subtitle: How to watch closely your competitors.
 comments: true
 ---

 Whether you’re just starting out with your online business or you decide to revamp your SEO strategy from scratch to be more visible to your potential customers, analyzing your competitors is essential.

-Indeed, it’s a rather efficient way to understand what the others are doing better than yourself and if they already implemented a content idea your team and yourself have just come up with.
+Indeed, it’s a rather efficient way to understand what the others are doing better than yourself and if they already implemented a part of the strategy your team and yourself have just come up with.

 However, one of the main challenges to perform a relevant SEO benchmark is how can you analyze your competition at scale, meaning without having to look at their Ahrefs or SEMRUSH report line by line, especially when you are working for and competing against big brands.

-**In this article, I’ll show you how you can benchmark your content against your competitors quickly.**
+**In this article, I’ll show you how you can benchmark your content against your competitors quickly.
+I won't cover the full benchmark process but explain how you can speed up a part of it.**

 ## Define your competition

-The first step is essential because you need to be sure to watch your main competitors and not websites that are not worth tracking.
+The first step is essential because you need to be sure to watch closely your main competitors and not websites that are not worth tracking.
 Please note that we are talking about your **online competitors**, and the list may differ from what you usually perceive as being your competition.

-Let me give an example: if you are talking for a supermarket brand like Carrefour for instance, you wouldn't include in your benchmark any competitor that doesn't allow its customer to buy groceries online.
-It wouldn't make any sense.
+Let me give an example: if you are working for a supermarket brand like Carrefour for instance, you wouldn't include in your benchmark any competitor that doesn't allow its customer to buy groceries online, It wouldn't make any sense.

 If you are working for a pure player, you should be used to it but often brick-and-mortar business have a hard time understanding that online and offline competition are often different.

 I would advise to try to come up with a short list (around 5) but **if you are competing against different websites depending on the segment, you can obviously define more**.
+Don't hesitate to include some small companies if you are a big brand, as they often implement things quickly and can quickly be on your tails on some queries.